manymoments/manymoments.github.io/_posts/2023-07-09-CAP-two-servers-in-psynch.md

 At [PODC 2000](https://www.podc.org/podc2000/brewer.html),  Brewer gave an invited talk where he popularized the [*CAP theorem*](https://sites.cs.ucsb.edu/~rich/class/cs293-cloud/papers/Brewer_podc_keynote_2000.pdf) (an unproven conjecture at the time), which was later formalized into a lower bound by [Gilbert and Lynch, 2002](https://www.comp.nus.edu.sg/~gilbert/pubs/BrewersConjecture-SigAct.pdf).
 In this post we will state and prove a slightly stronger result whose essence appeared as early as PODC 1984 by [DLS84 Theorem 5](https://groups.csail.mit.edu/tds/papers/Lynch/podc84-DLS.pdf):

-**Theorem:** *It is impossible to implement [State Machine Replication](https://decentralizedthoughts.github.io/2019-10-15-consensus-for-state-machine-replication/) with $n$ replicas for at least two clients and an adversary that can cause crash failures to $f\geq n/2$ replicas (and any number of crash failures to clients) in the partial synchrony model.*
+**Theorem:** *It is impossible to implement [State Machine Replication](https://decentralizedthoughts.github.io/2019-10-15-consensus-for-state-machine-replication/) with safety and liveness given $n$ replicas for at least two clients and an adversary that can cause crash failures to $f\geq n/2$ replicas (and any number of crash failures to clients) in the partial synchrony model.*

 The consensus version of this theorem appears in [DLS88 Theorem 4.3](https://groups.csail.mit.edu/tds/papers/Lynch/jacm88.pdf), the shared memory version in [Lynch96, Theorem 17.6](https://dl.acm.org/doi/book/10.5555/2821576), and the SMR version in [Gilbert and Lynch, 2002](https://www.comp.nus.edu.sg/~gilbert/pubs/BrewersConjecture-SigAct.pdf).